Blog

 • Investment income (if applicable)

-If you’re self-employed, a simple starting point can be:
+If you are self-employed, a simple starting point may be:

 Net income = Gross income − Business expenses

-(You may also want to set aside money for tax, GST, or other obligations, depending on your situation.)
+You may also need to set aside funds for tax or other obligations depending on your circumstances.

 Step 2: Assess your current spending